MOUKTHIKA99/weather-api-postman/README.md.txt

 4.Hit Send and view live weather data in Postman!

 5.Tools Used
-Postman
+   -Postman

-Git & GitHub
+   -Git & GitHub

-WeatherAPI (Free tier)
+   -WeatherAPI (Free tier)

+Created By:
+Moukthika — Aspiring QA Automation Engineer. www.linkedin.com/in/lakshmi-moukthika-7a4149193